Great Fluke Fishing • The Local Docks Are In Full Summer Mode • Tip Of The Week:Take Care Of You And Your Catch • COD Fishing Update

 Surf Report

 This week saw decent action on the surf fishing front.
-All of it was schoolies but this is nothing to complain about.
+All of it was schoolie bass and small bluefish but this is nothing to complain about.
 The back bays hosted the majority of the fish with smaller sized swimming plugs being the lures of choice.
 The addition of a teaser can increase your chances of "hooking up."
 The last two hours of the incoming and first few of the outgoing are the most productive tides.

 Sharks In The Surf

-South shore beach and boat fishermen are continuing to catch Sharks!
-Check out the regulations.
+South shore beach fishermen are continuing to catch Sharks!
+Check out the new regulations.
 Some of these animals need to be released quickly and unharmed.

 An alternative to surf fishing for Striped Bass and bluefish is to target porgies and triggerfish.
 A simple high-low bottom fishing rig with the proper sized sinker (2-6oz) is perfect.
 For bait you can use clam, sandworms or squid.
 The jetties at both Shinnecock Inlet or Moriches inlets host a nice population of these fish this time of the year.
 Be sure to bring extra rigs though; Rocky structure makes snags more common.